tor4z/as_sel/README.md

 to the system call.
 The EBX register is used to contain a pointer to the memory location of the input parameters, stored in sequential order.
 The system call uses the pointer to access the memory location to read the parameters.

+#### System call return value

+The return value from a system call is placed in the EAX register.
+It is your job to check the value in the EAX register, especially for failure conditions.